wingos80/thesis_notes/Master_notes.md

 > ~~*To advance the state-of-the-art reinforcement learning based flight controllers and further the technological readiness level of the Flying-V, by developing an intelligent and fault tolerant flight control system for the Flying-V.*~~

-> To advance the state-of-the-art reinforcement learning based flight controllers and improve their fault tolerance, by researching sample efficiency improving augmentations to online reinforcement learning algorithms.
+> To advance the state-of-the-art reinforcement learning based flight controllers and improve their fault tolerance, by researching sample efficiency improving augmentations to reinforcement learning algorithms.

 The online-offline hybrid approach to applying RL to flight controllers seems the most promising solution to tackle the challenge of fault tolerance.
 The "offline" algorithms come in the form of model free actor critic methods, which while being relatively sample inefficient to the "online" algorithms, are firstly able to generalize to more control tasks as they through learn policies and value function estimates by repeated traversals across the state-action space, and secondly can provide an initialization condition for the "online" algorithms which have been pre-trained and tested rather than from tabular rasa, otherwise requiring online system identification and inconvenient persistent excitations.